1

 What does an analyst manager do?

 An analyst manager oversees a team of analysts, coordinating data collection, analysis, and reporting to support business decision-making.
 They develop strategies, ensure data accuracy, and communicate insights to stakeholders, often using tools like Excel, SQL, or BI software.
-Strong leadership and analytical skills are essential for this role.
+Strong leadership and analytical skills are essential for success in this role.

 What opportunities for career advancement are typically available to Manager Analysts within an organization?